tobe09/CompanyInventory/README.md

 # CompanyInventory
 A java app to manage company inventory.
-Contains a rest endopoint, client and business logic.
+Contains a rest endpoint, client and business logic.